fmaste/Haskell/doc/EvaluationStrategies.md

 ### Laziness

-it is directly implemented by normal order reduction
+Lazy refers to operational behavior and its implementation details are only summarized here.

+The first ingredient of call-by-need, that a function argument is evaluated only when required, is directly implemented by using a normal order reduction.
+The second ingredient, that once evaluated should never be re-evaluated, is implemented with:
+- Pointer substitution.
+- Updating the root of the redex tree with the results.

 # Further Reading